 Highlight some of your favorite family photos, vacation pictures, or artwork along with design elements and decor pieces that show off your personal style.

 Start with some of your favorite pieces that you've been waiting to showcase.
-This could be anything from a favorite clock, arrows, window frames, artwork, picture frames, quotes/sayings, decorative pieces, signs, mirrors, letters, different shapes to frame, words, or anything else that comes to mind.
+This could be anything from a favorite clock, artwork, words, picture frames, quotes/sayings, decorative pieces, signs, mirrors, letters, or anything else that comes to mind.
 Think outside the box!
 Sometimes this is as easy as taking a tour of your home and storage area for inspiration and to see if any pieces jump out at you.
 What pieces bring you joy?
 Keep in mind your general theme and colors that you aim to carry throughout the collage.
 If you need some extra help or inspiration, check out Pinterest for some design ideas as well.

 If you need to shop for a few pieces, here is a list of some of my favorite places to find decorative pieces and fun finds:

 craft shows & shops

 If you're on a budget, there are still plenty of ways to make this work without breaking the bank.
 Peruse consignment shops, Goodwill stores, and garage sales in your area.
 Checkout Facebook Marketplace and local buy-sell-trade groups for some great deals!
 Sometimes you'll find just what you're looking for.
 Keep in mind you can always add a quick coat of paint to give an object an instant makeover and make it your own!
 I did this for a few of my larger frames that I found at a local Junkstock festival.

 I recommend initially gathering more items than you need as you can return (most) items that you don't end up using.
 This way you have options when creating your layout.

 After you have found your items, the next step is to create a layout for your wall.
 This step can take a little time and patience.